modenaxe/msk-STAPLE/README.md

 The algorithms collected in the STAPLE toolbox were proposed in publications that did not have modelling focus, and can be applied in broader contexts, such as reference system definition for orthopaedics applications or modelling in other platforms.
 Similarly, the outputs of a STAPLE workflow, e.g. from `processTriGeomBoneSet.m`, include all the necessary information to create a kinematic or kinetic model in any biomechanical modelling workflow.
 All our modelling examples, however, rely on OpenSim.

-## How is STAPLE different from statistical shape modelling packages?
+## What are the differences between the STAPLE toolbox and the MAP client for generating OpenSim models?

-Some of the functions of the STAPLE toolbox overlap with those of the statistical shape modelling package MAP client, part of the [Musculoskeletal Atlas Project (MAP)](https://simtk.org/projects/map).
+Some of the functions of the STAPLE toolbox overlap with those of the statistical shape modelling package `MAP client`, part of the [Musculoskeletal Atlas Project (MAP)](https://simtk.org/projects/map).
 The following table outlines the differences between STAPLE and the publicly available version of the [MAP client](https://github.com/MusculoskeletalAtlasProject/mapclient) and [its plugins](https://github.com/mapclient-plugins).

 |  Functionality                                   | STAPLE toolbox           | MAP client | Notes  |
 | ---                                              | ---                      | ---        | ---    |